This policy may be updated from time to time taking into account updated laws and subject to change in technology and our operations.

 • obtaining or disclosure is expressly laid down by Union or Member State law to which we are subject and which provides appropriate measures to protect your legitimate interests;

 • where the personal data must remain confidential subject to an obligation of professional secrecy regulated by Union or Member State law, including a statutory obligation of secrecy;

-• Situations where Union or member state law hinders the disclosure of the information in order to safeguard:
+• European Union or member state law hinders the disclosure of the information in order to safeguard:

 a. national security;